 Sarah encourages businesses in the downtown commercial core to meet and exceed their Commute Trip Reduction goals.
 Sarah believes transportation affects every single person’s daily life; she’s eager to find ways to advance urban mobility in order to improve air quality, health, happiness and ease of access to daily necessities.
 She dreams of a world with equitable access to transportation for all ages, abilities, and incomes.
 Sarah studied Natural Resources at Cornell University, dabbled in a few environmental passions, then arrived in Seattle on her bike after a cross country ride in 2016.
 Sarah previously worked at C+C, where she learned the ins and outs of community-based social marketing.
 You’ll find Sarah guiding her friends on their first bike or bus ride through the city.
 Sarah commutes by bike or bus.

-Madeline coordinates communications and events at Commute Seattle.
+Madeline manages communications and events at Commute Seattle.
 A born and raised Seattleite, Madeline received her BA in Psychology and Spanish from Pitzer College in Claremont, CA and worked as an English teacher in southern Spain before returning to Seattle and becoming involved in the world of commuter benefits.
 Madeline is a proponent of accessible transit, bicycle and pedestrian infrastructure in her ever-growing hometown, and envisions sustainable, employer-supported commute options to keep her city moving and thriving.

 Downtown Transportation Alliance

 Commute Seattle is supported by the Downtown Transportation Alliance (DTA), comprised of the executive leadership of the Downtown Seattle Association, local and state public agencies and rotating private-sector representation.
-The DTA is comprised of:

 Connect with us